-Addressing calls regarding alleged criminal activity, harmful activity, and/or violations of the PCC Student Code of Conduct.
+Addressing calls regarding alleged criminal activity, harmful activity, and/or violations of the PCC Student Code of Conduct

 - If a person at PCC receives a call where the caller alleges that a PCC employee and/or student has or is planning to commit a criminal activity, an activity that could harm the College, and/or an activity that would be a violation of the PCC Student Code of Conduct, the following steps should be adhered to: - a.
 Attempt to obtain the name of the caller - b.
 Attempt to obtain the phone number of the caller - c.
 Attempt to find out the reason why the person is making the call - d.
 Gather all information possible about the alleged action - e.
+Encourage the caller to complete an incident report located on PCC's Report a Concern or Incident webpage - f.
 Forward all of the above information to the PCC Police Department